BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ## 📖 8.6 Definitions of Technical Terms

-Mathematical proof demonstrating that the scale-invariant loss function does not change when predictions are multiplied by a scalar factor.

 * **Loss Function ($D$)**: A mathematical formula that calculates how wrong a model's predictions are compared to the true answers.
 A lower score is better;
 * **Scalar Factor ($c$)**: A single, constant number used to multiply other values (for example, scaling a measurement to be twice as large means $c = 2$);
 * **Invariant**: Unchanging.
 If a formula is invariant to scale, its final answer stays exactly the same even if you multiply the inputs by a scalar factor;